The Great Pyramid of Cholula is the largest pyramid by volume in the world. Let’s take a look at it!

-There is also a Mexica Altar where this group used to cut in pieces its victims and offered them to the gods.
+There is also a Mexica Altar where this group used to cut into pieces its victims and offered them to the gods.

-Structure F was restored to show visitors how parts of the pyramid looked at its prime.
+Structure F was restored to show visitors how parts of the pyramid looked at their prime.
 This smaller “pyramid” doesn’t look that imposing until you start to climb it.